Akumal Snorkeling Tour: Complete Guide for 2025

 You’ll also get to see the photo presentation set to music of all the photos taken by the professional photographer on the tour.

-The photo package can be purchased for $42 USD and they will email you a file with the photos.
+The photo package can be purchased and they will email you a file with the photos.

 I don’t normally buy photos on tours but I was actually really impressed with the quality of the photography so I did end up buying the package.